LINDGRENBA/good-plant-bad-plant/README.md

-* Create the state for each of the components
+* Create the state for each of the components set the position of the tractor using style={{ }} set the position to absolute and then use the x,y coordinates to set the top and left position.

 #### TODOS:
 in setup, replace `repo-link` with the actual repo link